Difference between revisions of "Sadza" - Pindula

 - German proverb: “If you don’t measure it, you can’t control it!”

 The scientific method is from William Gwata, inventor of the Gwatamatic.
-[1], WIPO (World Intellectual Proprty Organization) 3 June 2010
+[1], WIPO (World Intellectual Property Organization) 3 June 2010

 With apologies to science: